MooersLab/pymolsnips/README.md

 Why would you want to write in markdown without a previewer?

 PyCharm's startup time is slower than Textmate, Sublime Text, and VSC; similar to Spyder and Komodo Edit; and much faster than that of Atom.
-Some people contend with slow startup time by keepig the application open all of the time.
+Some people contend with slow startup time by keeping the application open all of the time.

 The main competitor for Pycharm is the open source project Spyder.
-Spyder's current production release does not directly support code snippets; however, you can edit and run jupyter notebooks inside Spyder.
+Spyder's current production release does not directly support code snippets; however, you can edit and run Jupyter Notebooks inside Spyder.
 While doing so, you can access the snippet library for PyMOL.
 See the section on Spyder.